CumulusNetworks/docs/content/version/cumulus-linux-321/Monitoring-and-Troubleshooting/Understanding-the-cl-support-Output-File/_index.md

  - /display/CL321/Understanding+the+cl+support+Output+File
  - /pages/viewpage.action?pageId=5126784
 pageID: 5126784
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-The `cl-support` command generates an archive of useful information for troubleshooting that can be auto-generated or manually created.
+---The `cl-support` command generates an archive of useful information for troubleshooting that can be auto-generated or manually created.
 To manually create it, run the `cl-support` command.
 The `cl-support` file is automatically generated when: